intvsteve/VINTage/Locutus/README.txt

 Newer versions of Visual Studio have not been tested.
 Perhaps support for Portable Class Libraries is available in the free editions now, too.

+You will also need a minimal MSYS2 setup in order to build the entire solution.
+See the notes in the INTV.jzIntv and INTV.jzIntvUI projects.

 macOS
 -----
 The Mac OS X projects have been built using Xamarin Studio 5.8.3 (as well as